Skip to main content

 Government House Gardens

 Perched in Victoria’s Rockland area, the Government House Gardens offer a patchwork of beautifully tended landscapes and historic trees.
 Government House is the official residence of the lieutenant governor of British Columbia and has taken the name of the “ceremonial home of all British Columbians”.
 Stroll among sculptures, heritage blooms, and panoramic views that stretch over central Victoria.
 Whether springtime or fall, this garden is always in bloom with history.
+If you're doing a garden tour today, it's just a 5-minute drive from Abkhazi Gardens to Government House, or a 9-minute bike ride.

 Historic Sites